Data Science to Support the Sustainable Development Goals (SDGs)

 Planet-Oriented Goals

-The second group is dedicated to the planet emphasizing environmental sustainability.
+The second group is dedicated to the planet and emphasizes environmental sustainability.

 Planet-Oriented Goals — (Image by Author)